NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Desna - Moderate Curse.md

-**Moderate Curse** Misfortune follows you in your travels and requires acts of contrition or benevolence to keep at bay.
+Misfortune follows you in your travels and requires acts of contrition or benevolence to keep at bay.

 You must always roll twice and take the worst result when attempting a check.
 This is a misfortune effect.